kelvin2go/frontend_interview_JS_quest/README.md

   - show what have modify for the production build for webpack configuration

 Bonus:
-- preferred in Vuejs, Reactjs
+- preferred framework on Vuejs, Reactjs
-- Material Design (css or components library)
+- Material Design scss(css or components library)
+- follow one of the ESlint style

 You are free to use any dialects of JavaScript -- such as ES6, CoffeeScript, LiveScript, TypeScript, Haste, etc. You are also encouraged to use latest frameworks